-8.6 Permits for foreign vehicles will only be issued for a period of six months.
+8.6 Permits for foreign vehicles will only be issued for a period of six-months, or two three month permits over the course of 12-months in total.
 There will be no option of renewal thereafter for any foreign vehicles which are not re-registered as UK vehicles with DVLA.